 - Aiding the establishment of, and providing support to, like-minded local organisations.

 - Raising awareness and understanding of environmental issues to members and the wider community.

-- Publication of ‘Ecotone’, CAFNEC’s quarterly magazine, over nearly two decades.
+- Publication of ‘Ecotone’, CAFNEC’s quarterly magazine, over nearly four decades.